Working with Special Populations: Elderly

 Analysis of an elderly client’s diet and the creation of a good nutrition plan will be just as important, because a good diet with the right intake of vitamins and minerals is more essential during old age than at any previous time of life.

 What qualifications would you need in order to work with elderly clients?

-In order to be able to work with special populations such as the elderly, you will need to possess an Active IQ Level 3 Diploma in Exercise Referral.
+In order to be able to work with special populations such as the elderly, you will need to possess an Level 3 GP Referral Qualification.

 What are the basics of training seniors?

 - Before beginning a training regime, always make sure that an elderly client (or indeed any client) has no diseases or illnesses that might prevent them from exercising safely.
 Make sure the client has obtained a note from their doctor that clears them for exercise.